musacam/website_clones/README.md

 # Website Clones with React

-This repository will be dedicated to me trying to implement some popular websites clones (Amazon, Twitter, Netflix, Airbnb, Disney+ etc...) with React and Redux.
+- Hello there.
+- General Kenobi.

+As you know I am trying to improve myself, as always.
+In this repository, I will try to implement some big websites such as Netflix, Amazon, Linkedin, Airbnb.
+I will be using React for this.
+Wish me luck...

 ## Objectives

 - Try to implement at least 4 website.
-- Learn the insight of CSS.
+- Learn the insight of front-end.
-  - Flex display is hard.
-  - Aligning items always hard.
-  - Understand position absolute relative stuff.
-- Deep dive into React specific functions.
+- Deep dive into React specifics.
-- Learn more about Redux.
+- Learn more about Redux, Hooks maybe Native.
 - Deep dive into MongoDB.

 ## Clones

 - Airbnb Clone : https://airbnb-clone-48b34.web.app/
 - Linkedin Clone : https://linkedin-clone-1676f.web.app/